 In accordance with our pay-for-performance philosophy, the compensation program for our NEOs is straightforward in design and includes four primary elements: base salary, performance-based bonus, LTIs and benefits.
 Within these pay elements, we emphasize variable pay over fixed pay, with approximately 70% of each NEO's target compensation linked to our financial or market results.
-The program also balances the importance of these executives achieving both critical short-term objectives and strategic long-term priorities.
+The program also balances the importance of these executives achieving both critical the information they need to clearly understand their pay and effectively manage their short-term objectives and strategic long-term priorities.
 The following graphics represent target compensation for the CEO and the President and Chief Brand Officer and for the other NEOs.
 They do not reflect temporary salary reductions implemented in fiscal year 2020 as discussed on page 34, or the one-time equity grant made on August 27, 2020 as discussed on page 36.